 Sewing For HOME?
 THIS!

-Get the LEA Mini Bin pattern in my shop.
+Get the LEA Mini Bin pattern in our shop.

 Make sure to save this easy project for a quick sewing fix when you need it: